top of page

 TrenItalia is the national train company operating transportation on high-speed trains, regional trains, intercity trains, and buses (both inter- and intra-city) to either replace or connect travellers between trains.

-If this is your first time to Italy, I can help clarify it.
+If this is your first time to Italy, I can clarify it.
 You'll want anything that has "Frecciarossa" in the same.
 As I previously mentioned, that's not entirely possible with some routes, and you'll have to switch to an Intercity.
 However, in general, you'll want the fast train with assigned seats to make everything as easy as possible.

 So, is Trenitalia better than Italo?